Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-helen-coffey.html.markdown

 ### Helen

 The furthest I have been is Morocco.
 It was a 10 day trip and it was amazing.
-Getting there by ferry gave me this incredible feeling to arrive and think ‘I’ve made it’ as we pulled into this new country that I’d never been to.
+Getting there by ferry was a wonderful way to arrive.
+You kind of think, ‘I’ve made it!’ as you pull into a new country.

 I’ve experienced a lot of European trips by train but also by ferry: I’ve taken the ferry to the Hoek of Holland to get to Amsterdam, and I’ve also taken the ferry from Portsmouth to get to Santander and Bilbao in Spain.
 From there I explored more of Spain by coach and by train.
 It turns trips into adventures.